Find Affordable College Courses

 Frostburg, MD

-Our analysis found Frostburg State University to be the most popular school for health/medical prep programs students who want to pursue a bachelor’s degree in Maryland.
+Our 2023 rankings named Frostburg State University the most popular school in Maryland for health/medical prep programs students working on their bachelor’s degree.
 Located in the small suburb of Frostburg, Frostburg State is a public college with a small student population.

 Of the 31 students majoring in medical prep at Frostburg State, 35% are male and 65% are female.